 The door itself is very unusual: since it is usually the weakest part of the fortifications it was built in such a way that whoever entered would have been immediately shot at from above.

-From Castagneto square you can also admire the fabulous view of the valley below as far as Marciana Marina, Enfola and Piombino.
+From Castagneto square you can also admire the fabulous view of the valley below as far as Marciana Marina, Enfola and the coastline of Piombino.

-Very near the Town there is an area that is closely linked to Napoleon Bonaparte's stay on the Island of Elba: the Napoleon Spring, made famous by the French Emperor because of its beneficial and healing properties.
+Very near the town there is an area that is closely linked to Napoleon Bonaparte's stay on the Island of Elba: the Napoleon Springs, made famous by the French Emperor because of the beneficial and healing properties of the water.

-Between the towns of Poggio and Marciana you can see the austere hermitage of San Cerbone, surrounded and protected by a wonderful chestnut wood.
+Between the towns of Poggio and Marciana you can see the austere hermitage of San Cerbone, surrounded and protected by wonderful woods of chestnut trees.

-A very short and easy walk gets you there - about 30 minutes - if you start off near the Napoleon spring, or, if you prefer, go on a short excursion starting off at Marciana, equally beautiful from a naturalistic point of view.
+A very short and easy walk gets you there - about 30 minutes - if you start off along the path near the Napoleon Springs, or, if you prefer, go on a short excursion starting off at Marciana, equally beautiful from a naturalistic point of view.